pryv/browser/README.md

 ### Troubleshoot

-yarn does not respect targetting a branch (or commit) in a dependency.
+yarn does not respect targetting a branch (or commit) in a dependency. **It is currently targetting branch `works/app-web` on lib-js.**

 1. rm -rf node_modules
 2. rm package-lock.json